attiqRahman/pytimer/README.md

-# PyTimer
+# PyTimer2

-PyTimer is a simple Python package that provides countdown timer functionality.
+PyTimer2 is a simple Python package that provides countdown timer functionality.
 It is designed to be lightweight and easy to use, making it ideal for timing events, tracking intervals, and managing delays in various Python applications.

 ## Features